Word page

 Common questions

-• What does instigator mean?
-A person who starts or provokes an action, especially a troublesome one.
+• What does instigator mean in simple words?
+Instigator means someone who starts or encourages an action, especially trouble.

 • How do you pronounce instigator?
-It is commonly pronounced IN-stih-gay-ter.
+Instigator is pronounced IN-stih-gay-ter.